 This more modern model of facility accreditation is being proposed to enable the veterinary profession to have a flexible and evolving accreditation program that meets the public’s need for facility accreditation while creating a better assurance of public accountability related to veterinary facilities.

-For detailed information on what is being proposed for the future of facility accreditation, you are encouraged to read the Proposed Facility Accreditation Model Report available below and complete a brief questionnaire to share your thoughts.
+For detailed information on what is being proposed for the future of facility accreditation, you are encouraged to read the Proposed Facility Accreditation Model Report available below.

-All perspectives shared during this consultation will be compiled into a report and shared with the College Council.
-The report will also be available online.
+All perspectives shared during this consultation were compiled into a report and are available below.

 Download Proposed Facility Accreditation Model